-Lhasa, the capital city of Tibet, with a history of over 1,300 years, it is the political, economic and cultural center of Tibet, and also the highest city in the world at an altitude of 3600m.
+Lhasa, the capital city of Tibet, with a history of over 1,300 years, is the political, economic, and cultural center of Tibet, and also the highest city in the world at an altitude of 3600m.

-Lying in the center of Tibetan plateau, Lhasa is surrounded by towering holly mountains, crystal clear holly rivers and devout religious disciples.
-Its rich religious myth, long history and unique ethnic cultures and customs attract tens of thousands of tourists coming for a visit every year.
-Many guests travel to Lhasa from places thousands of miles away from China just to catch a glimpse of this holly and mysterious city.
+Lying in the center of the Tibetan plateau, Lhasa is surrounded by towering holly mountains, crystal clear holly rivers, and devout religious disciples.
+Its rich religious myth, long history, and unique ethnic cultures and customs attract tens of thousands of tourists coming for a visit every year.
+Many guests travel to Lhasa from places thousands of miles away from China just to catch a glimpse of this holy and mysterious city.

 What scenic spots you could sightsee in Lhasa

 There are many cultural heritage sites and scenic spots strewn within the bounder of Lhasa city and around it.

 As the landmark of Tibetan tourism, Potala Palace was once the former winter residence of Dalai Lama.
 It is a magnificent building combining functions of palace, castle and monastery together, and also the largest and most intact ancient architectural complex in Tibet.
 The palace is a fine representative and crystallization of ancient buildings of Tibetan style and of Chinese nation.

 As a foreign tourist you could have a big feast about Tibetan architectural style affected by Tibetan Buddhism and see the old palace of Dalai Larma.

 Jokhang temple is built 1300 years ago by Tibetan king Songtsen Gampo, the founder of Tibetan empire who introduced Buddhism to Tibet.
 It was expanded and renovated in Yuan, Ming and Qing Dynasties and then became what is today’s scale.
 The temple enjoys unmatched position in Tibetan Buddhism and was the works of Tibetan regime in ancient China at the height of its power.